bcgov/inclusive-names-service/docs/glossary.md

 #### <a id="ascii"></a> ASCII

 ASCII is both a [character set](#character_set) and an [encoding](#encoding).
-This (very basic) character set includes the lower- and upper-case Latin alphabet (a-z, A-Z), the numeric digits (0-9), and punctuation characters.
+This (very basic) character set includes the lower- and upper-case Latin alphabet (a-z, A-Z), the numeric digits (0-9), and some punctuation characters.
 There are 127 characters in the character set; a complete list of these characters can be found [here](https://en.wikipedia.org/wiki/ASCII#Character_set).
 ASCII characters are stored one character per [byte](#byte).
 They are stored in these bytes as integers between 1 and 127.

 #### <a id="BMP"> Basic Multilingual Plane (BMP) </a>

-The Unicode character set is divided into 16 planes, according to the value of the leading hexadecimal digit of the code point value.
+The Unicode character set is divided into 16 planes, according to the value of the leading hexadecimal digit of the [code point](#code-point) value.
 The plane corresponding to "leading zero" code points is referred to as the [Basic Multilingual Plane](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane), or BMP.
 This plane has 65536 characters and includes all the characters used in modern languages (including Indigenous languages).
 With the [UTF-16](#utf16) encoding, these characters can be encoded using just 2 bytes.
+With the [UTF-8](#utf-8) encoding, BMP characters are encoded using 1,2,3,or 4 bytes.

 #### <a id="BCSans"> [BC Sans font](https://www2.gov.bc.ca/gov/content?id=D56201B17F554B40BAB5A16FD2AB4C12)